HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

 _________

 #2.
-Question: Why is this scholion here?
+Why is this scholion here?
 What is its function?#

 Thesis: there is a master copy.
 Scribe A (Venetus A) and B (Venetus B) use similar source but make editorial decisions.
 What are differences?
 This should provide a glimpse of the role the scribe plays in interpretation.